Online course tips

 Tips & tricks for your perfect course structure

-Don't worry, you don't have to go through the jungle of courses alone.
-We are here to help you and so are many others.
+Don't worry, you don't have to navigate the course jungle alone.
+We are here to help you, and so are many others.

-The smart person is not the one who knows everything, but the one who knows who to ask! 🤔
+It's not the person who knows everything who is smart, but the person who knows who to ask!

-You should also definitely play around a bit.
-This will help you find the right tool for you to create your perfect course structure.
-As already mentioned, a mind map can make it easier for you to start creating the perfect course structure.
+You should also definitely try out a few different options.
+This will help you find the right tool for creating your perfect course structure.
+As already mentioned, a mind map can help you get started on creating the perfect course structure.

-However, you may not be comfortable with this at all and start directly with a structured outline.
-Just as you create a production plan for your online courses, you can now make a plan for the individual videos.
-Helpful tools to get you started include mindmeister or miro. 💡
+But maybe you don't like the idea of a mind map and would rather start with a structured outline.
+Just as you tailor a production plan for your online courses, you can now make a plan for the individual videos.
+Helpful tools to get you started include MindMeister and Miro.

 Best regards